KitLavis/stage-left-merch/README.md

 #### HTML

 Each custom HTML template was put through the W3C HTML validator.
-Unfortunately no direct links are available for the HTML validator for each page, however there are no errors and only minor warnings regarding Mailchimp's script tags, and elements rendered by django forms.
+Unfortunately no direct links are available for the HTML validator for each page, however there are no errors and only minor warnings regarding Mailchimp's script tags, and elements rendered by Django Crispyforms.

 [W3C HTML Validator](https://validator.w3.org/)